NASA-AMMOS/aerie/GOVERNANCE.md

 ### Decision Making Process

-The PMC will consist of a product owner and additional representive from sponsors and key stakeholders.
-The PMC or sponsoring organiztions can nominate new members at any time.
+The PMC will consist of a product owner and additional representative from sponsors and key stakeholders.
+The PMC or sponsoring organizations can nominate new members at any time.
 Care should be taken not to include too many members from a single stakeholder project or organization.

 Monthly stakeholder meetings are held to discuss current project status and propose changes to the project roadmap.
 If stakeholder representatives and sponsors concur with these proposals during the meeting, they will be immediately adopted.
 A member of the PMC will ensure the changes have been captured and recorded.
 Monthly stakeholder meetings will be open to the community, but only members of the PMC have decision making authority.